wildducktheories/y2j/README.md

 #NAME
-	y2j, j2y - a tool to convert python to yaml and yaml to python
+	y2j, j2y, yq - a tool to convert python to yaml and yaml to python

 #SYNOPSIS
 	# convert from YAML to JSON